mvolkmann/blog/src/book-errata.md

 "do not allow components to change their data" because the store itself can change its own data.

+p.
+112 The "key" attribute on the "option" element is not needed.

+### Chapter 7

+p.
+125 The closing brace after "{@html expression" can be on the same line and the book intended to show it that way.

 ### Index

 p.
 419 Swap and correct the page numbers for